There are moments when a single thought suddenly changes everything. For me, it wasn't a scientific article. No study. No lecture.

 What is Paramagnetism?

-Yet, paramagnetism simply describes the property of certain materials to react to magnetic fields.
-Especially volcanic rocks.
-Basalt.
-Certain clays.
-Minerals.
-Zeolites are also often mentioned in this context.
 Callahan began to observe that particularly fertile landscapes were often rich in such mineral structures.
-And suddenly he began to see the earth differently.
-Not as dead matter, but as something that is in relationship.
-With light.
-With water.
-With atmosphere.
-With cosmic influences.
-With life.
+And suddenly, he began to see the Earth differently.
+Not as dead matter, but as something that is in relation.

-The deeper I delved into his books, the more I felt: He's actually describing something that many people intuitively feel.
-That a forest is not simply "trees."
-That soil is not simply "substrate."
+He's actually describing something that many people intuitively already feel.
+That a forest isn't just "trees."
+That soil isn't just "substrate."
 That some places have a power that we can't fully explain, but still perceive.
 Willi Prechtl also infused the energy from many fertile power spots into microorganisms.
 I'm saying that casually now.
-It can certainly be explained better.
-In his lab, there's a globe with pins marking the special fertile places.
+It could certainly be explained better.
+In his laboratory, there's a globe with pins marking the special fertile places.
 It's impressive.)

-Perhaps you know that feeling:
+Maybe you know the feeling:

 You walk barefoot across a meadow and immediately feel calm.